OptimusCrime/python-drinkinggame/README.md

-Python Drinking-game
+Python Drinking game
 ===================

-Simple drinking-game for Klubba.
+Simple drinking game for Klubba.
 Great for entertainment and funfun if you know each other well.
+Perhaps if you don't know each other so well to.
+I don't know...

 Requirements